sfhardman/joi-unique-value-extension/readme.md

 Requires that the field value must be unique compared to all other values found at searchPath.

-Reference data to search for duplicates in must be supplied to Joi in options.context (e.g. in a call to `Joi.validate(data, schema, options)`)
+Reference data to search for duplicates in must be supplied to Joi in options.context.data (e.g. in a call to `Joi.validate(data, schema, options)`)

 - `searchPath` - The format of fkPath has dot seperated object fields, with search across an array indicated by a pair of square brackets (`[]`)